jannisborn/covid19_ultrasound/data/README.md

 ## License Note:
+*NOTE 1*: The founders/authors of the repository take no responsibility or liability for the data contributed to this archive.
+The contributing sites have to ensure that the collection and use of the data fulfills all applicable legal and ethical requirements.

-*NOTE* For every source of this dataset, individual licenses apply.
+*NOTE 2*: For every source of this dataset, individual licenses apply.
 Users have the responsibility to verify whether the individual licenses allow the desired usage.
 We assume no liability for any of such cases.
-We are further not responsibe or liable for the proper collection of datasources contributed in this repository.

 ### Neuruppin and Northumbria data
 All participants consented to be included in the study and agreed to their data being distributed.
 The data from Neuruppin is licensed under [`CC BY 4.0`](https://creativecommons.org/licenses/by/4.0/).
 The data contributed from Northumbria hospital is licensed under [`CC BY NC 4.0`](https://creativecommons.org/licenses/by-nc/4.0/).